Life at Vanderbilt School of Nursing

 Vanderbilt School of Nursing also has a strong alumni association.
 Graduate nurses from diverse backgrounds participate in various activities including recruitment, new student orientation, and mentoring.

-Vanderbilt University also embraces and celebrates a diverse faculty and student body campus wide as exemplified by an on going initiative examining all aspects of university life in relation to diversity, which includes ethnic, race, religious, and social affiliation.
+Vanderbilt University also embraces and celebrates a diverse faculty and student body campus wide as exemplified by an on going initiative examining all aspects of university life in relation to diversity, which includes ethnic, race, religious, gender, and social affiliation.
 This on-going commitment serves to strengthen and ensure the significance of diversity to the entire Vanderbilt University community in relation to recruitment efforts, the teaching/learning environment, and support/or resource programs for staff, faculty and students.